Oculus engineer Dov Katz arrested in sting after allegedly soliciting sex from a 15-year-old girl

 How to grow your app

-Seattle Police arrested Oculus’ Head of Computer Vision Dov Katz on December 23rd in a sting operation in which a police officer posed as a 15-year-old girl.
+Seattle police arrested Oculus’ Head of Computer Vision Dov Katz on December 23rd in a sting operation in which a police officer posed as a 15-year-old girl.
 Katz allegedly arrived at an Embassy Suites in Tukwila, Washington with $600 after agreeing in texts messages to pay $300 for sex without a condom.

 Katz told police he was there to rescue the girl.

-GeekWire has screenshots from the Police report:
+GeekWire has screenshots from the police report:

 Local television affiliate King 5 reported on the arrest.
 Katz is to be arraigned on January 5th and bail is set at $125,000.
 Katz has extensive experience in computer vision and has worked at Oculus VR since 2013.
 Facebook bought the company in 2014.